The protein transition: diverse perspectives

 Humans can’t survive without proteins.
 Proteins are the building blocks for life because they build bones and body tissues, such as muscles.
 However, the way how we produce and consume proteins is no longer sustainable.
 Protein-rich foods are the major contributor to environmental burdens of food production such as global climate change.
 We, therefore, need a transition towards a sustainable protein system: the protein transition.
 For some, this means we need to reduce meat consumption, while others think we should focus on more sustainable animal farming, food equity, and cultured meat.
 The aim of this course is to present multiple and diverging perspectives on the protein transition to stimulate an open dialogue.

-The course will provide lectures on:
+The 2023 course provided lectures on:

 • State-of-the-art scientific knowledge of diverse protein sources